HazardJ/Bare/Doc/Study/Consent_Form.md

 StoragePlatform.Name.Short={m-}DocDataDock{-m}

 StoragePlatform.Name.Full={m-}DocDataDock (docdatadoc.org){-m}

-FundingSources.sec={m-}The study is sponsored by {Sponsor.Name.Short} with some funding from the Buddy Guy Foundation (http://www.rwjf.org) and technical support from WhatMedia labs (http://www.whatmedialabs.com/).{-m}

-Sponsor.Purpose.sec={m-}{Sponsor.Name.Full} is a US-based non-profit research organization dedicated to the advancement of science through open research initiatives.{-m}

 QuestionsContact.cl={m-}{Investigator.Name.Full}, the study principal investigator or {Monitor.Name.Full}, the medical monitor by email at {Monitor.Email} or call {Monitor.Telephone}.{-m}